 Ahead of CES 2019, D-Link announced a new home broadband router and modem that ditches the traditional connection to either a cable or DSL line in favor of 5G network access.
 The 5G-capable D-Link DWR-2010 5G NR Enhanced Gateway supports download speeds up to 3Gbps, which is up to 40 times faster than the average broadband speeds in U.S. homes.
 The average fixed-line broadband speed is around 70Mbps, the company claimed, citing a Forbes report.

 In addition to faster speeds, D-Link’s new 5G router will also work with the company’s other Wi-Fi routers to create a mesh network.
 The D-Link DWR-2010 5G NR will also support voice over LTE, or VoLTE, capabilities.
-It comes with five Ethernet ports and support for four external antennas for LTE and 5G NR network access.
-Essentially, the D-Link 5G NR Enhanced Gateway is like a mobile hotspot for your house.
+It comes with five Ethernet ports and support for four external antennas for LTE and

 Pricing and availability were not released for the DWR-2010 at this time, but consumers will be able to pick one up sometime in the second half of the year through a local carrier.
 D-Link similarly did not announce which carrier partners it is working with, or whether the router will be sold as an unlocked model that will be compatible with a range of carriers.
 Wireless carrier Verizon, for example, has already begun its deployment of its Verizon 5G Home service in limited areas, while rival AT&T is mulling on a tiered pricing strategy for 5G wireless subscriptions.